jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Details2.md

 Click **View Log** in the specified instance to view the deployment log.

 Show logs as per the workflow structure.
-For details, please refer to “Operation Guide-Deployment Workflow”
+For details, please refer to "Operation Guide-Deployment Workflow"